H4RP3RK/milestone3_rcn/README.md

 To clone this project from GitHub:

-1. Under the repository name, click "Clone or download".
+1. In order to download, you will require a local IDE, Python, MongoDB, PIP and Git installed.
+2. From the [GitHub repository](https://github.com/H4RP3RK/milestone3_rcn), click on the green "Code" button, which gives the option to download the ZIP file.
+3. Download the ZIP file
-2. In the Clone with HTTPs section, copy the clone URL for the repository.
+4. In the Clone with HTTPs section, copy the clone URL for the repository.
-3. In your local IDE open Git Bash.
+5. In your local IDE open Git Bash.
-4. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made.
-5. Type ```git clone```, and then paste the URL you copied in Step 3.
+6. Type ```git clone```, and then paste the URL you copied in Step 3.
 ```console
 git clone https://github.com/H4RP3RK/milestone3_rcn.git
 ```
-6. Press Enter.
-Your local clone will be created.
+7. Install all the modules outlined in requirements.txt.
+8. Create your own SECRET_KEY and MONGO_URI to link with your own MONGO_DB database.
+The database should be name rcndatabase, with three collections; users, questions and contacts.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

+### Heroku Deployment

+1. Create a requirements.txt file and a Procfile.
+2. Create a new app on your Heroku account.
+3. Git push your project to Heroku.
+4. Set your SECRET_KEY, MONGO_URI, IP and PORT config variables on your Heroku account.
+5. Deploy from your Heroku dashboard.

 ---
 ## Credits